Enhancement Tools

 The Image Editor G’MIC-Qt Tool Preview Type Settings From the Colors/Color-Blindness Filter

-The Settings button on the bottom left will show the G’MIC-Qt configuration dialog with tree tabs:
+The Settings button on the bottom left will show the G’MIC-Qt configuration dialog with three tabs:

-• First one is used to customize the G’MIC-Qt Interface, as the layout of the tool panes, the language to enable, the preview behavior, and the native dialog to use.
+• The Interface tab is used to customize the G’MIC-Qt interface, including the layout of the tool panes, the language to enable, the preview behavior, and the native dialog to use.

 The Image Editor G’MIC-Qt Tool Settings/Interface Dialog Tab

-• Second one to set up the Filter sources, such as where to take filter updates and where to store them on your computer.
+• The Filter sources tab set up where to obtain filter updates and where to store them on your computer.

 The Image Editor G’MIC-Qt Tool Settings/Filter-Sources Dialog Tab

-• The last one is to tune Other parameters, such as when to check for online updates, and the debug verbosity on the console (useful for filter developers).
+• The cleverly-named Other tab adjusts other parameters, such as when to check for online updates, and the debug verbosity on the console which is useful for filter developers.

 The Image Editor G’MIC-Qt Tool Settings/Other Dialog Tab